likebike/PyHPy/README.txt

     WWW_DEV     --  The directory that your Development site is served from.
     WWW_PROD    --  The directory that your Production site is served from.
     PYTHON      --  The path to your Python executable.
+    PYTHONPATH  --  On Windows, you need to change the ':' to ';'.
+                    Also, you may want to change '/' chars to '\\'.

 === Overview ===